-If you are At Work on the day you commence work as a Permanent Employee with TAL (which is also the date you join and become a member of the Fund), you will be automatically covered for Life cover up to the amount calculated by the benefit formula (Section 4.2) up to a maximum of the Automatic Acceptance Limit (AAL) for the Plan which is \$1.2 million.
+Once your cover commences, you will be automatically covered for Life cover (including Terminal Illness) and TPD cover up to the insured amount calculated by the benefit formula (Section 4.2) up to a maximum of the Automatic Acceptance Limit (AAL) for the Plan which is \$1.2 million.

-If the amount calculated by the benefit formula is greater than the AAL, to obtain cover for the amount in excess above the AAL, you will need to complete a Personal Statement in order to be underwritten for the excess subject to the maximum amount of cover available under the Policy.
+If the insured amount calculated by the benefit formula is greater than the AAL, to obtain cover for the amount in excess above the AAL, you will need to complete a Personal Statement in order to be underwritten for the excess above the AAL subject to the maximum amount of cover available under the Policy.

-If accepted by the Insurer, you will be covered to the higher amount.
-If you are underwritten, your TPD cover will be 75% of the Life Cover.
+If accepted by the Insurer, you will be covered to the higher insured amount.
+If you are underwritten, your TPD cover will be 75% of the Life cover.
 However, if you choose not to supply this information, or the Insurer does not accept your cover above the AAL, your cover will remain limited to the AAL.